BekahHW/Moms-Learn-Tech/README.md

 * [Kenna Security](https://www.kennasecurity.com/careers/) Kenna Security offers an amazing culture for moms and all parents alike.
 The work schedule is very flexible and includes allowing employees to work from home when needed.
 A lot of the employees(engineers and upper-level management) are parents and they understand and encourage work-life balance to its fullest.

+* [The Mom Project](https://themomproject.com/)  The Mom Project connects moms and companies who understand that moms need a flexible work schedule for a healthy work/life balance.
+You supply a profile and then you are contacted when a potential fit is found.

 ### Childcare available
 ([Go to top](#moms-learn-tech))